lyndon025/playtested/src/content/article/2023-10-12-this-future-mobile-game-is-now-out-for-pc-and-consoles-first--impressions-assassins-creed.md

 ---
 author: lyndonguitar
 category: Review
-description: Assassin's Creed Mirage is a 'coming-of-age story,' for Basim starts as a street thief and grows into a Hidden One under the guidance of his mentor, Roshan.
+description: Assassin's Creed Mirage is a "coming-of-age story," for Basim starts as a street thief and grows into a Hidden One under the guidance of his mentor, Roshan.
 True to the series' tradition, the game features historical figures from the 9th-century Baghdad.
 The game does away with mythologies and magic, and features